Unlawful Stops / Probable Cause

 Even if a law enforcement officer believes you are guilty, as a potential DWI defendant you are still owed a respect for your rights and due process.
 The failure of the officer to do so could be valuable to your case.

-If you have been arrested for DWI anywhere in the Dallas area, including Fort Worth, Richardson, Addison, Garland, Irving, Grapevine, Grand Prairie, Denton, Plano, Frisco, McKinney, Arlington, Mesquite, Carrolton, and Lewisville, contact the experienced defense lawyers at Law Offices of Richard C. McConathy.
+If you have been arrested for DWI anywhere in the Dallas area, including Fort Worth, Richardson, Addison, Garland, Irving, Grapevine, Grand Prairie, Denton, Plano, Frisco, McKinney, Arlington, Mesquite, Carrolton, and Lewisville, contact the experienced defense lawyers at The Law Offices of Richard C. McConathy.

 They will review your case and see if lack of reasonable suspicion, lack of probable cause, or an otherwise unlawful stop is a possible defense to your case.
-Your first consultation with Law Offices of Richard C. McConathy is free, so call (972) 233-5700 today and schedule yours.
+Your first consultation with The Law Offices of Richard C. McConathy is free, so call (972) 233-5700 today and schedule yours.

 Both reasonable suspicion and probable cause are terms defined by constitutional law.
 Reasonable suspicion is the standard that must exist before a law enforcement officer can pull you over for DWI or a traffic violation.